Frequently Asked Questions

 You can also contact us for help or advice about this.
 And feel free to post a question about it in the Forum.

-- The video file can be sent on a USB drive or a DVD disc (or a CD disc if the video file will fit onto it).
+- Alternatively the video file can be sent on a USB drive or a DVD disc (or a CD disc if the video file will fit onto it).

 If you send your film on a USB drive and you want it to be returned to you then you must include a stamped self-addressed envelope.